jrom876/UniformSeriesGenerator/README.md

  For part 2, use top_gui.py.

  For part 3, use test_csv.py.
+(Still working on a few bugs...)

  Input Parameters: